LEARN-LK/VCR/README.md

 # LEARN virtual Class Room (vCR) Platform

-vCR is an online teaching platform for universities and higher education in Sri Lanka.
-It’s built using the free and open-source BigBlueButton system and runs on powerful servers hosted by LEARN.
+**vCR** is an online teaching platform for universities and higher education institutions in Sri Lanka.
+It is built using the free and open-source **BigBlueButton** system and runs on powerful servers hosted by **LEARN**. vCR is ideal for **webinars**, as well as **regular virtual meetings and discussions**.

 With vCR, students and teachers can connect live, share content, and learn together in real time.

+---

+Let me know if you want this formatted specifically for the `README.md`.

 ### What you can do: